MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 ### Add API Connect TLS Profile for MobileFirst HTTPS endpoint
 This step is optional and necessary only if you want to send requests to MobileFirst HTTPS endpoint from API Connect.
-In order to create API Connect TLS Profile, you should have your MobileFirst server certificate (and its password).
+In order to create API Connect TLS Profile, you should have your MobileFirst Server certificate (and its password).
 Follow [TLS profiles](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.apionprem.doc/task_apionprem_ssl.html) for information on adding TLS profiles to API Connect in the API Manager.

 ### Import MobileFirst OAuthProvider template